SyntaxSnafu777/NWS-Weather-Alerts-Voice-Announcements-WLED-Warning-Light/readme.md

 ## Importing the Blueprint into Home Assistant

-You can import this blueprint directly into Home Assistant from GitHub.
+You can import the latest stable version of this blueprint directly into Home Assistant from GitHub.

+The `stable` branch is the recommended import source for normal use.
+The `main` branch may contain newer development changes that have not been released yet.

 1. Open Home Assistant.
 2. Go to **Settings**.